-This article will guide you to disable the autoplay feature on Facebook within the most popular platforms.
+In this article, I will show you how to disable the autoplay video feature on Facebook from various platforms.

 1. Launch the Facebook for Android app, log in to your account.
-Tap the three horizontal lines, located at the top menu (see the following picture).
+Tap the three horizontal lines, located at the top menu.

 2. Scroll down until you reach the bottom page, then select Settings & Privacy.